 When a user searches for one of the business's keywords, the PPC platform displays the business's ad and other sponsored listings.

 If the user clicks on the business's ad, they are taken to the business's website (also known as the landing page).
 The business is then charged the amount of its bid for the click.

 The PPC platform tracks the performance of the business's ads.
 It provides detailed analytics and reports on the number of clicks, the cost per click, and the conversion rate (the percentage of clicks that result in a sale or other desired action).

-Over 2 billion users log into YouTube each month, making it an excellent way to reach your audience.
+Over 2 billion users log into YouTube monthly, making it an excellent way to reach your audience.
 Campaigns are created on the Google ads platform with deeper information about demographics and engagement bias YouTube Analytics.
 YouTube offers shippable and non-skippable in-stream ads, bumper ads, masthead ads, and video discovery.
 Pricing is on a cost-per-view or cost-per-thousand (CPM) basis.

 Building Your PPC Campaign

 Fortunately, for those of you just beginning PPC advertising, help is available.
 HubSpot Marketing tools, for example, allow building your campaign, including templates, guides, and planners.
 You can even download a free Google Ads PPC kit from HubSpot.

 HubSpot is one of many options, of course.
 Adobe and Salesforce offer alternatives to HubSpot Marketing Hub, as does Sage CRM.
 Each of these vendors features different advantages and disadvantages.
 You must develop your PPC campaign goals before analyzing and selecting a program that will work for you.

 Remember that your marketing may not be aimed simply at a high conversion rate and instant sales.
 You may be building a brand image and looking to concentrate on lead nurturing rather than immediate sales.
 PPC can work for either goal and should be a factor in your digital marketing plans.